-Each workshops is limited to 25 students.
-Registration early to be sure of getting a place.
+Each workshop is limited to 25 students.
+Register early to be sure of getting a place.

-Resourcefulness, one of the most important traits of good teacher, is a skill that can be developed.
-This course explores a variety of practices that can help ESOL teachers be
+Resourcefulness, one of the most important traits of a good teacher, is a skill that can be developed.
+This course explores a variety of practices that can help ESOL teachers become

 teaching English with technology, teaching language creatively, and fostering communication in the classroom.

-learning; supervising teachers; alternatives to traditional teacher education/training, and ways of supporting ongoing professional development.
+learning; supervising teachers; alternatives to traditional teacher education and training, and ways of supporting ongoing professional development.
 Prerequisite: prior experience in ESOL teacher training as a lecturer, director of studies, department head, mentor, supervisor, or cooperating teacher.

-Group field trips to historical places in New York city: Statue of Liberty, Ellis Island, Empire State Building, Rockefeller Center, etc
+Group field trips to historical places in New York City, such as the Statue of Liberty, Ellis Island, Empire State Building, and Rockefeller Center